Role of tensor forces in nuclei: Discussion of the structure of nuclei with mass number based on realistic NN interaction

-It is known that the $^8$Be nucleus decays into two $\alpha$ particles, and the mass of the $^8$Be nucleus is greater than the mass of two $\alpha$ particles: M($^8$Be)-2M($\alpha$)=0.092~MeV.
-The decay level width of the $^8$Be nucleus is $\Gamma$=5.57~eV.
-This corresponds to the lifetime of the $^8$Be nucleus: $\tau$($^8$Be)$>$10$^6 \sim 10^{ -22}$ sec, the characteristic nuclear time.
-This results in a paradox: a system of particles with positive binding energy has a very long lifetime by nuclear standards.
+It is known that the $^8$Be nucleus decays into two $\alpha$-particles, and the mass of the $^8$Be nucleus exceeds the mass of two $\alpha$-particles: M($^8$Be)-2M($\alpha$)=0.092~MeV.
+The decay width of the $^8$Be nucleus is $\Gamma$=5.57~eV.
+This corresponds to a $^8$Be lifetime of $\tau$($^8$Be)$>$10$^6 \sim 10^{ -22}$ s is the characteristic nuclear time scale.
+This leads to a paradox: a system of particles with a positive binding energy possesses an exceptionally long lifetime by nuclear standards.

 This paradox can be explained as follows.
-First, it is necessary to take into account the fact that, according to the Pauli Exclusion Principle, the $^8$Be nucleus cannot consist of two $\alpha$ particles.
-Further, it can be assumed that the $^8$Be nucleus consists of {\it S} and $\it D$ clusters.
-The potential energy of a {\it D} cluster is lower than that of an {\it S} cluster and, accordingly, it is more massive than an $\alpha$ particle.
-This results in a negative binding energy for the $^8$Be nucleus: M($^8$Be)-[M(S)+M(D)]$<$0.
-With a certain nucleon configuration, an {\it S} cluster is emitted.
-After the {\it S} cluster moves a few fm away from the parent nucleus, it transforms into an ordinary $\alpha$ particle.
-The remaining {\it D} cluster transforms into an {\it S} cluster and then into an ordinary $\alpha$ particle.
-Note that these transformations only change the internal state of the clusters.
+First, it is necessary to account for the fact that, according to the Pauli exclusion principle, the $^8$Be nucleus cannot consist of two $\alpha$-particles.
+Furthermore, one may assume that the $^8$Be nucleus consists of {\it S}- and $\it D$-clusters.
+The potential energy of the {\it D}-cluster is lower than that of the {\it S}-cluster; consequently, it is more massive than an $\alpha$-particle.
+This result may lead to a negative binding energy for the $^8$Be nucleus: M($^8$Be)-[M(S)+M(D)]$<$0.
+In a certain nucleon configuration, an {\it S}-cluster is emitted.
+Once the {\it S}-cluster moves several fm away from the parent nucleus, it transforms into a regular \(\alpha \)-particle.
+The remaining {\it D}-cluster then transforms into an {\it S}-cluster and subsequently into a regular $\alpha$-particle.
+It should be noted that during these transformations, only the internal states of the clusters change.